 Historical Outline, by this writer in 1980 and updated here.

-This outline seeks to set forth that testimony of 1827 which is believed to have faithfully continued to represent the mind of God, rather than a history of all the Christian sects and systems, which were organized by men to serve the various interests of the founders. - R. L. DeWitt, 4/09
+This outline seeks to set forth that testimony of 1827 AD which is believed to have faithfully continued to represent the mind of God, rather than a history of all the Christian sects and systems, which were organized by men to serve the various interests of the founders. - R. L. DeWitt

 There are decisions to be made as a new believer walks the Christian pathway through this world, and more so in this present day with so many voices, and new sects being formed every year.
 The decisions are about following the Word, or reasoning in our own mind and indulging our own flesh.

-In the beginning believers in Christ continued steadfastly in truth and with one accord (Acts 2:42-47; Rom.
-16:16).
-The apostles taught them and admonished them, but there began to be a falling away (Rom.16:17-18).
-When the apostles departed, most Christians embraced human innovations and much of Jewish tra-ditions, and there was generally little regard for the counsels of God (II Tim.4:1-8).
+In the beginning of Church testimony, believers in Christ continued steadfastly in truth and with one accord (Acts 2:41-47; Romans 16:16).
+The apostles taught them and admon-ished them, but there began to be a falling away (Rom.16:17-18).
+When the apostles departed, many Christians embraced human innovations and much of Jewish traditions, and there was generally little regard for the coun-sels of God (II Tim.4:1-8).

-About 500 A.D.+ continued disregard by Christians for sound doctrine (Titus 1:9), not continuing in the Spirit (Gal.3:1-3), and allowing leaven (I Cor.5), gave rise to false teachers and more ritualism; then in time the RCR (Roman Catholic Religion) arose with popery and with hierarchy, ceremonies, and wickedness.
-In those "dark ages" true believers were scattered, and could only meet in secret because of the terrible persecutions (as Acts 20:29).
+About 500 A.D.+ continued disregard by Christians for sound doctrine (Titus 1:9), not continuing in the Spirit (Gal.3:1-3), and allowing leaven (I Cor.5), gave rise to false teachers and more ritualism; then in time the Roman Catholic Religion (RCR) arose with popery, and with hierarchy, ceremonies, and wickedness.
+In those Middle Ages --500 AD to circa 1500 AD, true believers were scattered, and the faithful ones could only meet in secret because of the terrible persecutions (Acts 20:29).
 At that time the written Word of God was not available to all.

 Satan hated this new work of God and soon raised up the flesh.
 An independent spirit came forth.
-Some brethren arose promoting ideas --- as "speaking perverse things, to draw away disciples after them" (Acts 20:30).
-A number of saints went out to form new and compromise gatherings back with denominated systems, some established rigid control of the saints, and some sought mergers or various ideologies.
+Some brethren arose "speaking perverse things, to draw away disciples after them" (Acts 20:30).
+A number of saints went out to form new and compromise gatherings back with denominated systems.
 A faithful testimony continued, however, in spite of the falling away.

-About 1900 A.D.+ "Fundamentalism" then arose among the denominational sects seeking to preserve the gospel there.
+"Fundamentalism" then arose among the denominational sects from the "reformantion" time seeking to preserve the gospel there.
 It also preserved man-made traditions.
-A so-called "pentecostal" system came out of that, which denied the eternal security of believers and promoted signs and emotional experiences.
-Satan began to raise up many wicked Christ rejecting sys-tems, cults, and religions to imitate and confuse (II Cor.
-11:13-15).
+A so-called "Pentecostal" system came out of that, which denied the eternal security of believers and promoted signs and emotional exper-iences.
+Satan also began to raise up many wicked Christ rejecting systems, cults, and religions to imitate and confuse (II Cor.11:13-15).